SK108045/windows-nginx-webdev-stack/README.md

 4. After running the batch file: Open a web browser and navigate to http://localhost:8000 where you will see nginx running
 5. Now in order to open phpmyadmin navigate to `http://localhost:8000/phpmyadmin` and you'll see this page:
    ![phpmyadmin Login Page](https://sk10codebase.online/images/phpmyadmin.png)

+## Wrap-up

+You've now set up a Windows web development environment using Nginx, PHP, MySQL, and phpMyAdmin.
+This setup is an alternative to XAMPP, offering better performance and resource management.

+### Key takeaways:

+- Nginx outperforms Apache in resource usage and handling concurrent connections
+- This stack mirrors many production environments, unlike XAMPP
+- You've gained practical experience in server configuration

+### What's next

+- Test your setup with actual web projects
+- Fine-tune configurations for optimal performance
+- Keep your software updated

+### Repository maintenance

+If you find issues or have improvements:
+- Use the issue tracker
+- Submit pull requests

+This guide is a starting point to how Real-world applications work.